Fechin/reference/source/_posts/django.md

 send_mail(
-    subject = "A new post has been created", messsage = "Go to the web site to see the detail", from_email = "test@test.com",
+    subject = "A new post has been created", message = "Go to the web site to see the detail", from_email = "test@test.com",
     recipient_list = ["test2@text.com"]
 )